 Many of the programs offered are available city-wide such as with our Housing Rehabilitation Loan Program.
 However, some of the programs are designed to target areas such as low-income census tract areas and redevelopment plan areas such as the Commercial Exterior Improvement Grant Program.

-There is so much need for our programs throughout the City and we will continue to improve and increase the marketing of our programs to attract eligible applicants and beneficiaries.
+There is so much need for offered programs throughout the City.
+The City will continue to improve and increase the marketing of programs to attract eligible applicants and beneficiaries.

 Affordable Housing